streichsbaer/sog/_pages/about.md

 permalink: /about/
 ---

-[Swarm of Agents](https://www.swarmofagents.com) is a collection of useful GPTs and AI Assistants that help people be more productive within their existing workflows.
+[Swarm of Agents](https://www.swarmofagents.com) is a a collective of helpful AI Agents that boost your productivity right within your existing workflows.

 If you have any suggestions for GPTs/AI Assistants please drop me a line.